Skip to content

 Question 1: How Much Do You Care About Your Performance?

 Let’s start with you.
 You’re likely a senior exec because you’re ambitious, competent, and driven.
-Hence, you care about your performance.
-But do you care enough about your career to care for yourself?
+You care about your performance — but do you care enough about your career to care for yourself?

 Studies prove that “not taking vacations for a prolonged time is related to a higher risk of heart attacks, cardiovascular disease, and even premature coronary death.”